Why is direct sourcing talent not bigger than it already is

 Direct sourcing is about (erm) sourcing talent direct

-Forgive the oversimplification, but Direct Sourcing is the label being given to an approach to sourcing talent that fundamentally shifts away from indirect hiring sources—such as agencies—by displacing agents with job boards and social media channel promotions that bring potential candidates to your door through the power of your brand.
+Forgive the oversimplification, but direct sourcing is the label being given to an approach to sourcing talent that fundamentally shifts away from indirect hiring sources—such as agencies—by displacing agents with job boards and social media channel promotions that bring potential candidates to your door through the power of your brand.

-In a report highlighting the importance of direct sourcing in driving efficiency gains in the recruitment of contingent workforces published in June this year, Independent global staffing and workforce solutions advisors Staffing Industry Analysts (SIA), predicted that adoption rates of Direct Sourcing would swell to a 60% adoption rate over the next 2-years.
+In a report highlighting the importance of direct sourcing talent in driving efficiency gains in the recruitment of contingent workforces published in June this year, Independent global staffing and workforce solutions advisors Staffing Industry Analysts (SIA), predicted that adoption rates of direct sourcing would swell to a 60% adoption rate over the next 2-years.
 This is an impressive pace of adoption given that only two years ago, another SIA research report suggested the figure was closer to 1 in 3 businesses—34% (US) and 37% (Europe) respectively.

 There are many aspects to business that don’t always reward business leaders for doing the right thing, but direct sourcing is certainly one of those that does.

 In an era of digital business where every brand must have a purpose, companies that demonstrate they have strong ethical and environmental values do well to attract the interests of young people who care deeply about how companies give back to communities and help to save the planet.

 This ‘millennial cohort’ has become the driving force behind the talent industry.
 They matter because the baby boomer generation is quickly heading towards the comfy chairs thoughtfully positioned to allow them to warm their backs by the sun.
 With more than 75 million US baby boomers retiring sooner rather than later, and with Generation X (around 53 million workers to the U.S. economy) preferring more flexible, roles talent leaders are focusing on the 56 million-strong Millennial Generation.